 Director of Chapter Development

 Originally from the Chicago, Illinois, area, Quinton has spent his life in Nebraska.
 Quinton enjoys reading and drinking coffee, listening to music, and getting involved in politics and activism.
 Quinton is committed to making the world a better place!

 Ellie Jose, a Cincinnati native, is a current student at Yale University studying environmental science.
 She graduated from Clark Montessori with a passion for ameliorating abused natural areas and strengthening environmental policy.
 Since then, Ellie has increased her presence in gun-sense groups and other political organizations.
 She campaigned with the Washington State Democrats leading up to the 2020 election and is a recent member of the Yale Chapter of Every Vote Counts.
 Ellie is also an avid Ultimate Frisbee and competitive steelpan player!

-Mia Doron is a high-school sophomore in the Columbus, Ohio area who is passionate about effective change through policy.
-In addition to advocating for gun legislation, Mia works to promote bipartisanship in politics, climate crisis awareness, and accesibility.
-She is also a student journalist with the Arlingtonian and an avid film fan.
+Matthew Doron is a high-school sophomore in the Columbus, Ohio area who is passionate about effective change through policy.
+In addition to advocating for gun legislation, Matthew works to promote bipartisanship in politics, climate crisis awareness, and accesibility.
+He is also a student journalist with the Arlingtonian and an avid film fan.

 Regional Organizing Director - NE Ohio